jorgebucaran/hyperapp/docs/state-slices.md

 # State Slices

-Hyperapp uses a single state tree — that is, this single object contains all your application level state and serves as the single source of truth.
+Hyperapp uses a single state tree object that contains all your application level state and serves as the single source of truth.
 This also means, if you are coming from Redux/Flux, that you have only one store for each app.
 A single state tree makes it straightforward to locate a specific piece of state, and allows for incredibly easy debugging.

 A single state tree is not free from struggle.
-It can be daunting to update a part of the state deeply nested in the state tree immutably _and_ without resorting to functional lenses / setters or advanced martial arts.
+It can be daunting to update a part of the state deeply nested in the state tree immutably without resorting to functional lenses / setters or advanced martial arts.

-State slices attempt to address this issue by giving you via actions, a slice of the state tree that corresponds to the namespace where both state and action are declared.
+State slices address this issue with actions that access a slice of the state tree that corresponds to the namespace where both state and action are declared.

 ```js
 actions: {